gannochenko/legacy/README.md

 1. Run `yarn infra` to launch the local infrastructure.
 2. Wait until the infrastructure is ready.
-3. If not done before, in the other terminal, run `yarn seed` to create the resources in the Localstack.
+3. If not done before, in another terminal run `yarn seed` to create the resources in the Localstack.
-4. In the other terminal, run `cd apps/prussiascan & yarn dev` to launch the front-end application.
+4. In another terminal run `cd apps/prussiascan & yarn dev` to launch the front-end application.
-5. In the other terminal, run: `cd apps/prussiascan.api && yarn dev`.
+5. In another terminal run: `cd apps/prussiascan.api && yarn dev` to launch the API microservice.
-5. In the other terminal, run: `cd apps/prussiascan.auth && yarn dev`.
+5. In another terminal run: `cd apps/prussiascan.auth && yarn dev` to launch the Auth microservice.
-5. In the other terminal, run: `cd apps/prussiascan.aux.api && yarn dev`.

 ## Endpoints